-Sarah and I have been together for over 30 years and a motorhoming couple for the last 18 years and other than the time I took a couple of my boys away not long after we purchased the new motorhome I have never been away without her in the motorhome.
+Sarah and I have been together for over 30 years and a motorhoming couple for the last 18 years.
+Other than the time I took a couple of my boys away not long after we purchased the new motorhome, I have never been away without her in the motorhome.
 It’s not something that I really wanted to do.
-However the gathering of the Dethleffs owners group we are a part of was going to take place at Otamuri Bay a DOC Camp that forbids domestic pets.
+However, the gathering of the Dethleffs owner’s group we are a part of was going to take place at Otamuri Bay a DOC Camp that forbids domestic pets.

 This camp is very special to both of us as it’s the very first place we came when we purchased our Mitsubishi Canter in 2001.
-With so many family memories about this place it was very nostalgic driving along the road to the camp.
+With so many family memories about this place, it was very nostalgic driving along the road to the camp.
 Although it would have been better to have shared these memories with someone else sitting in the other front seat.

-The Dethleffs gathering is mainly based amongst Dethleffs owners who live north of Auckland but somehow a couple of interlopers like myself have managed to become part of the group.
-Having met a number of these people at the last gathering some of whom now follow this blog I was questioned upon arrival about the absence of both Sarah and Mr Blobby in fact they seemed far more disappointed that Mr Blobby wasn’t there than Sarah.
+The Dethleffs gathering is mainly based amongst Dethleffs owners who live north of Auckland, but somehow a couple of interlopers like myself have managed to become part of the group.
+Having met a number of these people at the last gathering some of whom now follow this blog I was questioned upon arrival about the absence of both Sarah and Mr Blobby, in fact, they seemed far more disappointed that Mr Blobby wasn’t there than Sarah.

 It was then time to have another go at trying to catch the elusive fish.
 With a couple of people already surfcasting out from the camp.
-I wandered down the other end of the beach for a solo fish sadly the fish had decided that this was the perfect weekend for their holidays as absolutely nothing was biting.
+I wandered down the other end of the beach for a solo fish.
+Sadly, the fish had decided that this was the perfect weekend for their holidays as absolutely nothing was biting.

-It was whilst I was at the other end that I noticed Ken together with most of the others in the group setting up his fishing cannon (at least that’s what I call it) he had made this cannon himself which uses compressed air to launch the sinker and bait much further that you could surfcast.
-As Ken had left his compressor at home he was using a large bicycle pump to get air into the cannon.
+It was while I was at the other end that I noticed Ken together with most of the others in the group setting up his fishing cannon (at least that’s what I call it) he had made this cannon himself which uses compressed air to launch the sinker and bait much further that you could surfcast.
+As Ken had left his compressor at home, he was using a large bicycle pump to get air into the cannon.
 Judging by the number of people who had a go at pumping it was quite hard work to get it to launch a PSI of 100.

 A night made even worse with the alarm from the fridge telling me that it had run out of gas at 4am.
-From that point it was impossible to get back to sleep and I decided that flying solo, leaving Sarah behind is not something that I would do again in a hurry.
-I could have stayed another night, in fact that was the original plan, but I just didn’t have it in me and headed home after breakfast.
+From that point, it was impossible to get back to sleep, and I decided that flying solo, leaving Sarah behind is not something that I would do again in a hurry.
+I could have stayed another night, in fact, that was the original plan, but I just didn’t have it in me and headed home after breakfast.

-The Dethleffs group had like last time made me feel very welcome and I certainly enjoyed everyone’s company I just missed Sarah a lot more than I thought I would.
-The next gathering of this little group will happen again in a few months and I am looking forward to being there with Sarah and Mr Blobby.
+The Dethleffs group had like last time made me feel very welcome, and I certainly enjoyed everyone’s company.
+I just missed Sarah a lot more than I thought I would.
+The next gathering of this little group will happen again in a few months, and I am looking forward to being there with Sarah and Mr Blobby.

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.

-To view the Ratings we have done for places we have stayed click here
+To view the Ratings, we have done for places we have stayed click here